AJONPLLC/ajonp-content/lessons/7-firebase-multisite-hosting.md

 This lesson will focus on a very easy solution to having multiple web projects hosted under the same domain.

+{{% blockquote-warning %}}

-> Firebase limits a domain for all of your projects.
+> Firebase limits a single domain for all of your projects.
 Once you have associated this domain you not be able to use it again for any other project.
+For example I would like to use lessons.ajonp.com from project

+{{% /blockquote-warning %}}

 ## Lesson Steps
-1. ~~Clone Lesson 4~~
-1. Add Netlify Victor/Hugo template to project.
-1. Update branding.
+1. Example Multiple Hugo Themes
+1. Setup Angular Project with Multiple projects
-1. Configure Firebase Hosting
+1. Create Firebase Multiple Projects.
-1. Configure Algolia Indexing
-1. Configure Google Cloud Build